kdlovett/keith-website/_posts/computer-science/2017-03-10-boston_farm_map.md

 <link rel="stylesheet" type="text/css"  href="/keiths-site/css/main.css">

-Here's a project I worked on a bit over Spring break - a map of the urban farms in and around Boston.
+Here's a project I worked on a bit over Spring break (nerd incoming!!) - a map of the urban farms in and around Boston.
 I got a little bit more familiar with some cool stuff while working on this; Javascript, the Google Maps API, and some of the data available from a website called Socrata.
 What a cool site!
 Plenty of good ooooold documentation, and a lot resources on how to go about putting some of those spiffy ideas into action.

 The other thing I'm working on here a little bit is making little test code that could still be a bit pragmatic.
 I sometimes try to wait for bigger ideas or something but smaller ones are probably no less important.
 Anyways, here's the result.